CRM strategy: Build one in 8 steps for sales & loyalty

 CRM strategy examples

-CRM software provides you with insights on how to better serve your customers.
-Depending on your product offerings and target audience, you may notice that the people you want to reach get most of their information from blog posts.
-Or maybe they spend a lot of their time on social media.
+CRM software provides insights into how to better serve your customers.
+Depending on your product offerings and target audience, you may notice that the people you want to reach get most of their information from blog posts or spend most of their time on social media.

-You can improve your marketing tactics for both new and existing customers by using these insights to your advantage.
-Consider these examples of different CRM strategies
+You can improve your marketing tactics for both new and existing customers by leveraging these insights.
+Consider these examples of different CRM strategies:

 Example 1: Value-added content

-People use Google as a first resort to answer questions and search for product offerings.
-If your site ranks at the top of Google for a specific keyword or question, then users are more likely to visit your website.
+People use Google as a first resort to find answers to questions and to search for product offerings.
+If your site ranks at the top of Google for a specific keyword or question, users are more likely to visit your website.

 The best way to rank on Google is to create valuable, SEO-optimized content that's relevant to your product.
 Consider writing content for people in various stages of their sales journey to move them through the sales pipeline.